Angel Blog

 “It’s cool, I love it,” Carter says.
 “I mean, I love Soldiers’ Angels, I’ve been with them for several years and I haven’t looked back since.”

 Carter has been working with Soldiers’ Angels for roughly five years after meeting Soldiers’ Angels CEO Amy Palmer at church.
-Originally, Carter began her journey with Soldiers’ Angels creating packages for deployed service members before becoming an office assistant at our headquarters in San Antonio.
-However, the office position kept Sandy from many of the volunteer opportunities where she would have the opportunity to directly interact with veterans, so she transitioned into becoming a volunteer who helps to organize and run luncheons at the VA for veteran patients.
+Originally, Carter began her journey with Soldiers’ Angels creating packages for deployed Service Members before becoming an office assistant at our headquarters in San Antonio.
+However, the office position kept Sandy from many of the volunteer opportunities where she would have the opportunity to directly interact with Veterans, so she transitioned into becoming a volunteer who helps to organize and run luncheons at the VA for Veteran patients.

-Sandy Carter Applebees“I love doing things with veterans,” says Carter.
-“I wanted to go out and be with the veterans and travel and doing luncheons and I love doing that.”
+“I love doing things with Veterans,” says Carter.
+“I wanted to go out and be with the Veterans and travel and doing luncheons and I love doing that.”

-(Right): Sandy picking up food for a luncheon for veteran patients at the VA
+(Right): Sandy picking up food for a luncheon for Veteran patients at the VA

 As the daughter of a 30-year marine who grew up living on different military bases across the country, Carter’s love for the military extends all the way back to her childhood.

 “I love the military and I always have,” says Carter.
-“I like talking to the veterans and brightening up their days just by taking them things or taking the time to visit with them and listen to them.”
+“I like talking to the Veterans and brightening up their days just by taking them things or taking the time to visit with them and listen to them.”

 While Carter’s volunteer work evolved over the years, not only is she appreciative of the many different experiences she’s garnered since the beginning of her Soldiers’ Angels journey, but the people in which she does the work for are grateful for her as well.